 How can a more useful alternative work?

-Answering the question of how to offer an alternative with more real-world effectiveness is not just a theoretical matter.
+Answering how to offer an alternative with more real-world effectiveness is not just a theoretical matter.
 It’s exactly what we at Cybersixgill did when we developed our Dynamic Vulnerability Exploit (DVE) Score.

-While the artificial intelligence behind our DVE Score technology is anything but simple, the question that it is designed to answer is quite straightforward: What is the likelihood that a given vulnerability will be exploited in the next 90 days?
+While the artificial intelligence behind our DVE Score technology is anything but simple, the question it is designed to answer is relatively straightforward: What is the likelihood that a given vulnerability will be exploited in the next 90 days?

 At the heart of the DVE Score’s strategy for answering this question is our unmatched collection of cyber threat intelligence from the deep and dark web, which our scoring algorithm analyzes automatically and continually.
 This real-time and automated approach to threat analysis allows our technology to assign scores instantly – avoiding the significant delays that often undermine the usefulness of CVSS scores.